About an hour’s drive from Fethiye, just west of Dalaman Airport and east of Marmaris, sits one of our favourite little towns, Dalyan.

 A Dalyan boat trip of some description is a must.

-In the summer season, as in nearby Akyaka, there are daily excursions along the river.
+In the summer season, as in nearby Akyaka, there are daily excursions where you can take a river cruise.

 Use the people’s taxi boat to head to the protected area along Iztuzu Beach.